dbaofd/Sugarcane-HSI/README.md

 This is a high-resolution hyperspectral imaging dataset on the early detection of sugarcane diseases which was collected at the
 Pathology Research Station, [Sugar Research Australia](https://sugarresearch.com.au/), Woodford, Queensland in 2021.
 The dataset include two subsets for Sugarcane Mosaic Virus (ScMV) and sugarcane smut diseases respectively.
 In total there are 3245 high-resolution hyperspectral images.
+An [Imec Snapscan VNIR](https://www.imechyperspectral.com/en/cameras/snapscan-vnir) camera was used to capture images.
+This camera can capture visible and near-infrared (VNIR) light from 470 nm to 900 nm wavelengths with 150 spectral bands.
+A captured image is a data cube with a size of 1088 × 2048 × 150.

-## Sugarcane Plants Summary
+## Sugarcane Plant Summary
 <div>
   <img width="100%" alt="plant summary" src="images/sugarcane_plants_summary.png">
 </div>